-The largest MSA on the market right now is from Lasso Healthcare, and the plan will become effective on January 1, 2019.
+The largest Medical Savings Account (MSA) on the market right now is from Lasso Healthcare.

 There’s a pretty common statement we’ve been hearing from agents that are already contracted to sell the Lasso MSA: “This is the plan I’m going to choose when I’m Medicare eligible.”